gilesknap/gphotos-sync/README.rst

 It is only for Google Photos download / backup purposes.
 It cannot upload photos to Google Photos.

-This project uses the new Google Photos API see https://developers.google.com/photos/.
+This project uses the new Google Photos API see https://developers.google.com/photos/ and `Google Project Setup`_.

+.. _`Google Project Setup`: docs/google-project-setup.rst

 After doing a full sync you will have 2 directories off of the specified root: